DeclarativeHub/ReactiveKit/README.md

 ### Property

 Property wraps mutable state into an object that enables observation of that state.
 Whenever the state changes, an observer will be notified.
-Just like the `PublishSubject`, it represents a bridge into the imperative world.
+Just like the `PassthroughSubject`, it represents a bridge into the imperative world.

 To create a property, just initialize it with the initial value.